 Additionally, DCF will continue to coordinate with the USDA and the Florida Retail Federation to expand the network of retailers participating in the pilot program.

 Walmart already accepts SNAP benefits at all brick and mortar locations in the United States.
 Now, customers will be able to use their EBT cards and opt for curbside pick-up.
 Utilization of food assistance benefits remains limited to the purchasing of eligible grocery items and cannot be used to pay for delivery services.

 Maximum Monthly Allotment

-As directed by Governor Ron DeSantis on March 27, 2020, the Department of Children and Families worked with our federal partners to temporarily increase all Supplemental Nutritional Assistance Program (SNAP) recipients’ benefit amounts to the maximum monthly allotment based on household size for the months of March, April, and May.
+The Department of Children and Families worked with our federal partners to temporarily increase all Supplemental Nutritional Assistance Program (SNAP) recipients’ benefit amounts to the maximum monthly allotment based on household size for the months of March, April, May, June and July.

-All clients can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
+For July, households who normally receive their monthly allotment between the 1st and 10th, will receive the monthly maximum allotment on July 10th.
+All other clients can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
 Additionally, any new households approved for food assistance will receive additional benefits within a week of being approved for benefits.
 Please note, customers who are already receiving the maximum allotment will not receive an increase.
 A chart illustrating maximum benefit for household size is provided below for your reference.

 People in Household Maximum Benefit Amount 1 $194 2 $355 3 $509 4 $646 5 $768 6 $921 7 $1,018 8 $1,164 For Each Additional Person +$146